EbYVarghese18/DevOps_Project_03/README.md

        app: myapp-green
 6. Refresh the live site's page and see the update

+Notes:
-Note: I have used the environment variable for the TAG as Date+Buildnumber.
+I have used the environment variable for the TAG as Date+Buildnumber.
 You can create as per your requirements. <br>
 Dockerhub login credentials needs to be configured in Jenkins. <br>
 Needs to authenticate the jenkins user to use minikube. <br>